Leorey N. Saligan, PhD, RN, CRNP, FAAN

 Division of Intramural Research

-Issue: Fatigue is a common and debilitating condition that affects most cancer patients.
-To date, fatigue remains poorly characterized with no diagnostic test to objectively measure the severity of this condition.
-In addition, evidence has shown that cancer-related fatigue (CRF) may be a treatment-limiting symptom and often impairs health-related quality of life.
+Issue: One area of greatest distress for our clinical population, particularly among cancer survivors, are complaints of physical and cognitive decline related to their cancer treatments.
+These functional declines remain poorly characterized with no diagnostic test to objectively measure the severity of this condition.
+In addition, evidence has shown that most of these conditions may be a treatment-limiting and often impairs health-related quality of life.

 - Investigating Molecular-Genetic Correlates of Fatigue Experienced by Cancer Patients Receiving Treatment (11-NR-0014)